MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 2. Click **Import**, and then select the configuration file you want to edit.
 3. Change the settings you want, and then export the updated file.

-## Save and manage configuration file in the cloud
+## Save and manage configuration files in the cloud

-save the deployment configurations that you create in the cloud.
-This allows you to create, edit and access your deployment configurations from one central location, your Office 365 tenant.
+You can now use the [Office Customization Tool](https://config.office.com/) to create, save, and manage your deployment configurations in the cloud.
+When you run the Office Deployment Tool, you can reference these configurations directly in the cloud.

-Not only can you save your deployment configurations, but you can access them directly using an anonymous URL that can be copied from each deployment configuration and used with the Office Deployment Tool.
+To work with configuration files in the cloud, sign in to the [Office 365 Client Configuration Service](https://config.office.com/) and go to the [Device Configuration](https://config.office.com/officeSettings/configurations) page.

-This allows you to skip the step of downloading the XML and just reference it directly on the command line when executing the /configure, /download or /customize commands.
-The Office Deployment Tool will access the XML directly from your tenant using the anonymous access URL.
+- To create a new file, click **Create**, create a configuration file, and then click **Done**.
+The configuration file is automatically saved to the cloud as part of your tenant.

-Create a base image and copy them.
+- To edit an existing file, click the name of the file, make your changes, and then click **Done**.

-Get link option lets you get a link to the XML file that you can reference from the Office Deployment Tool
+- To get a link to a configuration file, select the file, click **Get Link**, and then click **Copy**.
+You can use the link to refer to the configuration file when you use the Office Deployment Tool.
+To deploy with the ODT, for example, you can run setup.exe /configure "link" on the command line.
+For more details, see [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

-setup.exe /configure "link"
+You can also copy, upload, or download configuration files from this page.
+For example, you can create a baseline configuration file and then create copies of that baseline for custom configurations.

 ## Define application preferences